quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_09-12-30.png)

-If you don't see the Busuness Application after adding it, clicl that recycle button as shown
+If you don't see the Business Application after adding it, click that Refresh button as shown

 ![Alt text](img/2023-10-02_09-13-57.png)